 Molecular Combing is a user-friendly technology for the direct visualization and analysis of single DNA molecules.
-DNA is stretched uniformly and irreversibly attached to a specially-treated glass surface.
-This technology improves the structural and functional study of DNA modifications and makes it possible to explore the whole genome at a high resolution in a single analysis.
+DNA is stretched and attached to a specially-treated glass surface.
+Subsequent labelling with fluorescent probes and automated scanning provides a visual read-out of the DNA.

 With Molecular Combing, around 100 genomes are spread with a uniform stretching factor on a coverslip as megabase-long-linear and parallel fibers.
 Multiple genetics markers can be detected using fluorescentlabeled DNA probes.

 The direct measurement of the probe and gap lengths are possible as a result of a constant stretching factor (2 kb = 1 μm).

 Depending on a proprietary probe design strategy, “Genomic Morse Code”, multiple types of rearrangements can be detected: amplifications, deletions, repeats, inversions and translocations.

 Genomic Morse Code (GMC) is a probe-designing strategy which overcomes the current limitation of identifying parts of a locus of interest and its arrangements.
 Indeed, with only a few distinguishable probe types, GMC allows the coverage of large loci.
 The strategy underlying GMC is to the use spatial distribution of the probes to provide more information than the probes by themselves: a specific spacing between probes, or a specific pattern of successive probes, can provide means to distinguish numerous regions on the locus.
 The implementation of GMC is the added value of Genomic Vision.